Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 itself when needed — but many environments do use these functions to control the environment around the Agents.

-### Brain

-As of v0.6, a Brain is a Unity asset and exists within the `UnitySDK` folder.
-These brains (ex. **3DBallLearning.asset**) are loaded into each Agent object (ex. **Ball3DAgents**).
-A Brain doesn't store any information about an Agent, it just routes the Agent's collected observations to the decision making process and returns the chosen action to the Agent.
-All Agents can share the same Brain, but would act independently.
-The Brain settings tell you quite a bit about how an Agent works.

-You can create new Brain assets by selecting `Assets -> Create -> ML-Agents -> Brain`.
-There are 3 types of Brains.
-The **Learning Brain** is a Brain that uses a trained neural network to make decisions.
-When Unity is connected to Python, the external process will be controlling the Brain.
-The external process that is training the neural network will take over decision making for the agents and ultimately generate a trained neural network.
-You can also use the **Learning Brain** with a pre-trained model.
-The **Heuristic** Brain allows you to hand-code the Agent logic by extending the Decision class.
-Finally, the **Player** Brain lets you map keyboard commands to actions, which can be useful when testing your agents and environment.
-You can also implement your own type of Brain.

-In this tutorial, you will use the **Learning Brain** for training.

-#### Vector Observation Space

-Before making a decision, an agent collects its observation about its state in the world.
-The vector observation is a vector of floating point numbers which contain relevant information for the agent to make decisions.

-The Brain instance used in the 3D Balance Ball example uses the **Continuous** vector observation space with a **State Size** of 8.
-This means that the feature vector containing the Agent's observations contains eight elements: the `x` and `z` components of the agent cube's rotation and the `x`, `y`, and `z` components of the ball's relative position and velocity.
-(The observation values are defined in the Agent's `CollectObservations()` function.)

-#### Vector Action Space

-An Agent is given instructions from the Brain in the form of *actions*.
-ML-Agents toolkit classifies actions into two types: the **Continuous** vector action space is a vector of numbers that can vary continuously.
-What each element of the vector means is defined by the Agent logic (the PPO training process just learns what values are better given particular state observations based on the rewards received when it tries different values).
-For example, an element might represent a force or torque applied to a `Rigidbody` in the Agent.
-The **Discrete** action vector space defines its actions as tables.
-An action given to the Agent is an array of indices into tables.

-The 3D Balance Ball example is programmed to use both types of vector action space.
-You can try training with both settings to observe whether there is a difference.
-(Set the `Vector Action Space Size` to 4 when using the discrete action space and 2 when using continuous.)

 ### Agent

 The Agent is the actor that observes and takes actions in the environment.
 In